rahulsomkunwar73/container-service/README.md

 ./mvnw test
 ```

-## Notes
+## Assumptions

-- The external Maersk API endpoint is mocked for testing purposes
+*   **External API:** The external Maersk API is currently not operational.
+The application has been designed to work with a mock of this API.
-- A running MongoDB instance with proper credentials is required for the application to function
+*   **MongoDB:** A running MongoDB instance is required for the application to function correctly.

+##  Assistance

+An AI-powered coding assistant was used for specific tasks to accelerate development.
+These tasks included:

+*   **Initial Project:** Generating the initial project structure and Maven configuration was done with intellij's new project.
+*   **README Generation:** Creating the initial `README.md` file and providing updates.
+*   **Test Case Generation:** Generating boilerplate for some of the unit tests.